-Since 1989, the North Carolina Department of Transportation (NCDOT) has prevented landowners from building on and improving their own real estate under a law called the Transportation Corridor Official Map Act.
-Under this law, property in areas that may be affected by future highway bypass projects has effectively been “frozen” with property owners unable to do renovations, subdivide, sell, or otherwise make fair use of the land they rightfully own.
+Since 1989, the Transportation Corridor Official Map Act—a law passed by the North Carolina Department of Transportation (NCDOT)—has prevented owners from building on or improving their own land in areas that may be affected by future highway bypass projects.
+With property owners unable to renovate, subdivide, or sell; the land they rightfully own is effectively “frozen.”

 The Transportation Corridor Official Map Act of NC

 The Transportation Corridor Official Map Act allowed the state to map large areas of land around cities where it might someday want to build a bypass.
 While the state decides when and if to build, the Map Act prohibits landowners from improving or building on property within these areas.